znck/grammarly/README.md

 This extension contributes to the following settings:

+- `grammarly.autoActivate`: Configures Grammarly activation behavior.
+When set to `false`, you need to run `Grammarly: Check grammar errors` to start Grammarly service.
 - `grammarly.audience`: Sets the default audience for every document.
 - `grammarly.dialect`: Sets the default dialect for every document.
 - `grammarly.domain`: Sets the default domain for every document.